staturecrane/DOMinator/README.md

 # DOMinator v.02

-A reacitve Javascript templating library which allows you to create components and subscribe to a reactive store.
+A Javascript templating library which allows you to create components and subscribe to a reactive store.

 #DEMO: A Basic Counter App